Ammonia Column Condenser Replacements

-These heat exchangers are part of a replacement project for a nitrogen fertilizer plant in Georgia.
+These ASME heat exchangers are part of an equipment replacement project for a chemical processing plant in Florida.

 We define our success by how we impact the lives of the people around us.

 Join a team that is continually breaking new ground and pushing boundaries in engineering, fabrication, construction, site installation and field services delivering solutions to customers across all phases of the oil and gas value chain.Join Our Team!

 At Bendel you’ll be part of a family where you can contribute and make a difference—with the opportunity to advance your career in a fast-growing market where the sky’s the limit!A Culture of Caring

 We offer competitive salaries and benefits to qualified applicants.
 View our current job openings now:The Bendel Way

 Bendel Tank & Heat Exchanger Partners with TransTech Energy

 We are proud to announce the sale of Bendel Tank & Heat Exchanger to TransTech Energy on February 28, 2020.
 We are excited to partner with a company that shares our family values, quality products and vision for growth.